alexcoppe/iSeqs/prj/mutect/README.md

 # Somatic variants identification with MuTect, scons pipeline

-A scons based pipeline for mapping Illumina paired end reads obtained from exome sequencing to the human genome.
+A scons based pipeline for stomatic variants identification using [MuTect](https://www.broadinstitute.org/cancer/cga/mutect).

 The following steps will be carried out: